-Any level of snoring indicates something is, at least, partially obstructing your dog’s airways.
+Any level of snoring indicates something is at least partially obstructing your dog’s airways.
 Veterinarians say common causes include:

 Your dog might have a temporary inflammation in its nose.
 Dogs can catch upper respiratory infections or even suffer from allergies.

-Aspergillosis is a fungal disease caused by a mold found in hay, grass clippings, and similar environments.
+Aspergillosis is a fungal disease caused by mold found in hay, grass clippings, and similar environments.
 Left untreated, this fungal disease can cause discomfort, loss of appetite, and serious health problems.

 Foreign Bodies or Tumors